-When they were introduced, electronic pipettes proved to be a defining improvement in pipetting technology.
-They swiftly revolutionised the handling and measurement of reagents in labs.
+When they were introduced, electronic micropipettes proved to be a defining improvement in pipetting technology.
+They swiftly revolutionized the handling and measurement of reagents in labs.
 Everyone who has used an electronic pipette to date can vouch for their precision and performance but research suggests that they enjoy just 10% of the market share.
-Given the advantages they offer, isn’t this a surprisingly low figure!
-Is there something more to electronic pipettes that’s often overlooked?
+Given the advantages they offer, isn’t this a surprisingly low figure?
+Is there something more to electronic micropipettes that’s often overlooked?
 Let’s find out.

 Who is using electronic pipettes today?

-Electronic pipettes are routinely used in academic set-ups, pharma labs and state-of-the-art research facilities.
+Electronic micropipettes are routinely used in academic set-ups, pharma labs and state-of-the-art research facilities.
 Other disciplines like molecular biology, analytical chemistry, and medical tests also find them useful.

 Advantages of Electronic Micropipettes

 Manual micropipettes can cause repetitive strain injury that severely affects the normal functioning of the thumb or wrist.
 An electronic micropipette minimizes hand movement and human involvement in liquid handling.
 This makes them highly ergonomic and user-friendly.

 Electronic pipettes control piston movement through a motor.
 This enables them to accurately dispense the programmed volume of the reagent, eradicating the chance of human error due to approximation and parallax.

 Electronic pipettes give you the option to tailor your protocols and define step-based custom programs.
 This eliminates the complexity that often comes with manual pipetting carried out at varying speeds.